-3.5.4 Random access channel
+A5-3.5.4 Random access channel

-The uplink RAC is used for resource request, paging response and short messages.
-Link ID 20 should always be used.
+The uplink RAC is used for resource request, paging response and short data messages.
+Link ID 20 should always be used by default.
+If the satellite also supports additional Link IDs (as indicated in the Media Access Control message), short data messages may be transmitted with the additional Link IDs.

-3.5.5 Data up or down channel
+A5-3.5.5 Data up or down channel